Liuzhizhiooo/CHeGCN-CNN_enhanced_Heterogeneous_Graph/ReadMe.md

 ## Best Model

-We provide the best model in `./outputs/CHeGCN/checkpoints/epochs_70.pth`
+We provide the best model trained from the Beijing dataset in `./outputs/CHeGCN/checkpoints/epochs_70.pth`

 The visualization results of the 3-layer CHeGCN in our paper can be reproduced by the following command: